Return to Koh Chang Beaches

 Northern end of the beach

-It’s possible, though not encouraged, to drive straight through the resort to get to the beach, where you’ll find an abandoned restaurant under the Casuarina trees and Aana Resort’s beach area with bar, beach tennis, and Ray Rai grilled Chicken restaurant.
+It’s possible, though not encouraged, to drive straight through the resort to get to the beach, where you’ll find Vanilla Sky’s beach area with bar, Koh Chang’s beach tennis centre, and Ray Rai grilled Chicken restaurant.
 Koh Chang Seafood sits on the bank of another little waterway that runs behind it.

 A short walk to the very end brings you to the mouth of the main klong, where it meets the sea.
 Looking inland, it’s a majestic sight with places to stay, restaurants and homes dotted along both banks, small boats, SUPs and kayaks plying back and forth and the whole picture framed by the mountains behind.